erkannt/momentum-control-for-crane-load-stabilization-dissertation/text/31_sizing.md

 To illustrate this the spreadsheet subtracts the reaction torque from the maximum torque of the gimbal motor.

 To provide a better intuition of the characteristics of the CMGs the spreadsheet also calculates the angle of rotation required by the gimbal motor to reach its maximum speed from a standstill.
-In an SPCMG array one will run into a singularity after 90° when starting from a neutral position, therefore this value gets highlighted yellow once it goes above 90°.
+In an SPCMG array one will encounter a singularity after rotation the gimbal 90° when starting from a neutral position, therefore this value gets highlighted yellow once it goes above 90°.
 In other arrays the singularities will be different, but one will most likely struggle to achieve the maximum gimbal velocity if one requires more than 90° to reach it.

 The spreadsheet does not take friction or the exact shape of the momentum envelope into account.
 The actual inertia of a gimbal assembly will also be higher than the inertia of just the gyroscope's rotor.
-All of this can most likely be taken into account with scaling factors, once one has some prototypes to base them off.
+All of this can most likely be taken into account with scaling factors, once one has some prototypes providing data points.

 ### Sizing CMGs for Cranes { #sec:sizing_for_cranes }